awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

     Maximum time (in microseconds) that the session handler should wait between attempts to acquire a lock.
 The default is ``50000`` and is only used with session locking.

-To configure the Session Handler, you must specify the configuration options when you instantiate the handler.
+To configure the Session Handler, specify the configuration options when you instantiate the handler.
 The following code is an example with all of the configuration options specified.

 .. code-block:: php